 Part of what makes Gremlins work so well is that it is a complete tonal roller coaster.
 It can be a lighthearted Amblin movie one moment, a slapstick comedy the next, and a horror the moment after that.
 It has enough of the third to earn a place in the genre, and I can definitely think of plenty who were legitimately terrified by it as a kid.
 But if you just look at the opening scenes, the film is really trying to establish itself as a traditional, Spielbergian family film.
 It’s not really until that suspenseful scene in which Billy’s mom is alone in the house with the hatched Gremlins that we truly see that element of horror for the first time.

 People still tend to call this a “space drama” or “space opera” or just “a science fiction movie” instead of calling it horror, as if they only remember the plot up until the point when the alien actually shows up.
 Because that’s when you could legitimately call it a drama about people trying to survive in space.
 Up until the face hugger latches onto Kane, it’s got a very old-fashioned Fantastic Voyage feel made unique by the fact that these people are just blue collar workers and are treated so realistically.
-But that uniqueness is kicked up to 11 when the alien begins to stalk the long, heavily shadowed corridors of the ship and pick off the crew one by one.
+But that uniqueness is kicked up to 11 when the alien begins to stalk the long, heavily shadowed corridors of the ship and pick off members of the crew.

 We’re talking about Cronenberg’s movie here.
 The ’86 version of The Fly handles its element of horror in a very interesting way.
 You could call it slow burn, but it doesn’t feel like that at all.
 It’s science fiction, sure, but for that first half it’s really more of a romance than anything else.
 This is Cronenbergian romance, and it goes exactly as well as one might expect.
 We spend a lot of time with Brundle and Ronnie before Brundle actually transports himself through the machine and even then things don’t go badly right away.
 The transformation is slow and gradual, treated like a disease, and that’s where the element of body horror comes in.